orcfax/docs/docs/developer-manual/terms-of-service.md

 the applicable Protected Party) will have the right, in its sole discretion, to control any action or proceeding and to determine whether Orcfax wishes to settle, and if so, on what terms.

+## CHANGES; SUSPENSION; OR TERMINATION OF SERVICES
+Orcfax may, at our sole discretion, from time to time and with or without prior notice to you, modify, suspend or disable, temporarily or permanently, our offered Services, in whole or in part, for any reason whatsoever, including, but not limited to, as a result of demands and preferences communicated by users of our Services, a security incident, your violation of these Terms or, in the Orcfax's good faith judgment, such changes, suspension or termination as are necessary for the protection of our Services.

+# DISCLAIMER OF LIABILITY
+To the maximum extent permitted under Applicable Law, the Services (including any of their content or functionality) is provided by or on behalf of Orcfax on an “AS IS” and “AS AVAILABLE” basis.
+WE EXPRESSLY DISCLAIM, AND YOU HEREBY WAIVE, ANY REPRESENTATION, CONDITIONS, OR WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, LEGAL, STATUTORY OR OTHERWISE, OR ARISING FROM STATUTE, OTHERWISE IN LAW, COURSE OF DEALING, OR USAGE OF TRADE, INCLUDING WITHOUT LIMITATION, THE IMPLIED OR LEGAL WARRANTIES AND CONDITIONS OF MERCHANTABILITY, MERCHANTABLE QUALITY, QUALITY OR FITNESS FOR A PARTICULAR PURPOSE, TITLE, SECURITY, AVAILABILITY, RELIABILITY, ACCURACY, QUIET ENJOYMENT AND NON-INFRINGEMENT OF THIRD PARTY RIGHTS.

+Applicable Law is defined to mean all applicable provisions of constitutions, laws, statutes, ordinances, rules, trieties, policies, regulations, permits, licenses, approvals, interpretations and orders of court or government authorities and all orders and decrees of all courts and arbitrators.

+Furthermore, ORCFAX IS NOT LIABLE FOR ANY LOSSES SUFFERED BY YOU RESULTING FROM ANY SUSPENSION, TERMINATION, OR MODIFICATION TO OUR SERVICES OR YOUR LOSS OF ACCESS TO ALL OR A PORTION OF OUR SERVICES, FOR ANY REASON.

+Without limiting the foregoing, we do not represent or warrant that Services (including any Oracle data, Archival data, Website data or related data) will be uninterrupted, available at any particular time or error-free.
+Further, WE DO NOT WARRANT THAT ERRORS IN THE SERVICES ARE CORRECTABLE OR WILL BE CORRECTED.

+All of these terms will survive any termination of your access to the Services, regardless of the reasons for its expiration or termination, in addition to any other provision which by law or by its nature should survive.

+## EXCLUSION OF CONSEQUENTIAL AND RELATED DAMAGES
+In no event will Orcfax, together with any Protected Party, be liable for any incidental, indirect, special, punitive, exemplary, consequential or similar damages or liabilities whatsoever (including, without limitation, damages for loss of data, information, revenue, goodwill, profits or other business or financial benefit) arising out of or in connection with Orcfax Services (including any and all of its data and functionality), any execution or settlement of a transaction, any performance or non-performance of the Services, your Distributed Ledger Technology assets, other digital assets (including FACT and ADA tokens) or any other product, service or other item provided by or on behalf of a Protected Party, whether under contract, tort (including negligence), civil liability, statute, strict liability, breach of warranties, or under any other theory of liability, and whether or not any Protected Party has been advised of, knew of or should have known of the possibility of such damages and notwithstanding any failure of the essential purpose of these Terms or any limited remedy NOR IS ORCFAX IN ANY WAY RESPONSIBLE FOR THE EXECUTION OR SETTLEMENT OF TRANSACTIONS BETWEEN USERS OF ORCFAX SERVICES AND ANY OTHER SERVICES OR SOFTWARE.